University Travel Guidelines

-Student Travel Guidelines: the Office of the Provost has approved Student Travel Guidelines which are administered via the Pitt Study Abroad Office.
+Student International Travel Guidelines: the Office of the Provost has approved Student International Travel Guidelines which are administered via the Pitt Study Abroad Office.
 As noted above, all students (Graduate & Undergraduate) per these guidelines, must notify the Pitt SAO of any official University travel (curricular and co-curricular) to ensure they are registered and all necessary forms have been completed.

 The Smart Traveler Enrollment Program (STEP) is a free service that allows U.S. citizens and U.S. nationals traveling abroad to register their trip with the State Department.
 The STEP program includes a set of benefits.
 By registering you will:

 - Receive important information from the Embassy about safety conditions in your destination country, helping you make informed decisions about your travel plans.